-- 9. Subject to paragraph 12, you must register in Development Corporation's register of Members' interests ("Register") information about your personal interests.
-For the purposes of paragraphs 9 to 15 inclusively 'your personal interests' or 'personal interest' means:- - (a) any 'disclosable pecuniary interest' (as specified at the Appendix to this Code or as defined by any statutory provisions in force from time to time under the Act) which you know about and which is held by - you, or - your spouse or civil partner, a person with whom you are living as husband and wife, or a person with whom you are living as if you are civil partners; and - (b) any other interests held by you as set out in paragraph 11. - 10.
-You must register information about your personal interests by giving written notice to the Monitoring Officer, who maintains the Register, within 28 days of:- - this Code being adopted by the Development Corporation; - your election or appointment as a Member of the Development Corporation; and of - becoming aware of any new interest or change to any registered interest. - 11.
-You have a personal interest in any business of the Development Corporation and for the purposes of paragraph 9(b) where either it relates to or is likely to affect:- - (a) any body of which you are a Member (or in a position of general control or management) and to which you are appointed or nominated by the Development Corporation; - (b) any body which:- - (i) exercises functions of a public nature or - (ii) is directed to charitable purposes or

-(iii) one of whose principal purposes includes the influence of public opinion or policy (including any political party or trade union) of which you are a Member (or in a position of general control or management);
+- 1. Subject to paragraph 12, you must register in Development Corporation's register of Members' interests ("Register") information about your personal interests.
+For the purposes of paragraphs 5 to 9 inclusively 'your personal interests' or 'personal interest' means: - - (a) any 'disclosable pecuniary interest' (as specified at the Appendix to this Code or as defined by any statutory provisions in force from time to time under the Act) which you know about and which is held by - you, or - your spouse or civil partner, a person with whom you are living as husband and wife, or a person with whom you are living as if you are civil partners; and

+(b) any other interests held by you as set out in in this Part 2.

+- 2. You must register information about your personal interests by giving written notice to the Monitoring Officer, who maintains the Register, within 28 days of: - - this Code being adopted by the Development Corporation; - your election or appointment as a Member of the Development Corporation; and of - becoming aware of any new interest or change to any registered interest. - 3.
+You have a personal interest in any business of the Development Corporation and for the purposes of this Part where either it relates to or is likely to affect: - - (a) any body of which you are a Member (or in a position of general control or management) and to which you are appointed or nominated by the Development Corporation; - (b) any body which: - - (i) exercises functions of a public nature or - (ii) is directed to charitable purposes or - (iii) one of whose principal purposes includes the influence of public opinion or policy (including any political party or trade union) of which you are a Member (or in a position of general control or management); Sensitive Information - 4.
+Where you think that disclosure of the details of any of your personal interests could lead to you, or a person connected with you, being subject to violence or intimidation, you may inform the Monitoring Officer; and if the Monitoring Officer agrees, a note will be made in the Register to the effect that you have a personal interest, details of which are withheld under Section 32 of the Act.